-Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 105 Audit to establish procedure(s) for the The organisation has not recognised the need to establish procedure(s) for the audit of its asset management system.
+Company Name Wellington AMP Planning Period 1 April 2020 - 31 March 2030 Asset Management Standard Applied HEDULE 13 REPORT ON A SSET MANAGEMENT MAT URITY (cont) Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 105 Audit The organisation has not recognised the need to establish procedure(s) for the audit of its asset management system.
 The organisation understands the need for audit procedure(s) and is determining the appropriate scope, frequency and methodology(s).
-The organisation is establishing its audit procedure(s) but they do not yet cover all the appropriate asset-related activities. its audit procedure(s) cover all the appropriate asset-related activities and The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-109 Corrective & Preventative action How does the organisation instigate appropriate corrective and/or preventive actions to eliminate or prevent the causes of identified poor performance and non conformance?
-The organisation does not recognise the need to have systematic approaches to instigating corrective or preventive actions.
+The organisation is establishing its audit procedure(s) but they do not yet cover all the appropriate asset-related activities.
+The organisation can demonstrate that its audit procedure(s) cover all the appropriate asset-related activities and the associated reporting of audit results.
+Audits are to an appropriate level of detail and consistently managed.
+The organisation's process(es) surpa the standard required to comply with requirements set out in a recognised standard.
+The assessor is advised to note in th Evidence section why this is the case and the evidence seen.
+109 Corrective & Preventative action instigate appropriate corrective and/or preventive actions to need to have systematic approaches to instigating corrective or preventive actions.
 The organisation recognises the need to have systematic approaches to instigating corrective or preventive actions.
-There is ad-hoc implementation for corrective actions to address failures of assets but not the asset management system.
-The need is recognized for systematic instigation of preventive and corrective actions to address root causes of non compliance or incidents identified by investigations, compliance evaluation or audit.
-It is only partially or inconsistently in place.
-Mechanisms are consistently in place and effective for the systematic instigation of preventive and corrective actions to address root causes of non compliance or incidents identified by investigations, compliance evaluation or audit.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
+There is ad-hoc implementation for corrective actions to address failures of assets but not the asset management system. investigations, compliance evaluation or Mechanisms are consistently in place and effective for the systematic instigation of preventive and corrective actions to address root causes of non compliance or incidents identified by investigations, compliance evaluation or audit.
+The organisation's process(es) surpa the standard required to comply with requirements set out in a recognised standard.
 The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-113 Continual Improvement in the optimal combination of The organisation does not consider continual improvement of these factors to be a requirement, or has not considered the issue. , Continuous improvement process(es) are set out and include consideration of cost risk, performance and condition for assets managed across the whole life cycle but it is not yet being systematically applied.
-There is evidence to show that continuous improvement process(es) which include consideration of cost risk, performance and condition for assets managed across the whole life cycle are being systematically applied.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
+113 Continual Improvement achieve continual improvement in the optimal combination of to be a requirement, or has not A Continual Improvement ethos is recognised as beneficial, however it has just been started, and or covers partially the asset drivers.
+Continuous improvement process(es) are set out and include consideration of cost risk, performance and condition for assets managed across the whole life cycle but it is not yet being systematically applied. continuous improvement process(es) The organisation's process(es) surparent the standard required to comply with requirements set out in a recognised standard.
 The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-115 Continual Improvement How does the organisation seek and acquire knowledge about new asset management related technology and practices, and evaluate their potential benefit to the organisation?
-The organisation makes no attempt to seek knowledge about new asset management related technology or practices.
+115 Continual Improvement and acquire knowledge about new asset management related management related technology or practices.
 The organisation is inward looking, however it recognises that asset management is not sector specific and other sectors have developed good practice and new ideas that could apply.
 Ad-hoc approach.
 The organisation has initiated asset management communication within sector to share and, or identify 'new' to sector asset management practices and seeks to evaluate them.
 The organisation actively engages internally and externally with other asset management practitioners, professional bodies and relevant conferences.
 Actively investigates and evaluates new practices and evolves its asset management activities using appropriate developments. requirements set out in a recognised standard.
 The assessor is advised to note in the